Language Learning With Subtitles: How to Learn a Language With Subtitles in 2026

 You don't need fancy paid apps to start, but some tools definitely make the process easier.

-Netflix with Language Learning extensions
+Netflix with language learning extensions

 Netflix has a huge library of foreign language content with quality subtitles.
 The subtitles are usually accurate and well-timed.

-Browser extensions like Language Reactor (formerly called Language Learning with Netflix) add superpowers to Netflix.
+Browser extensions like Language Reactor (formerly called Language Learning with Netflix) and Migaku add superpowers to Netflix.
 You get dual subtitles, click-to-translate functionality, and the ability to save words for later review.
 It's free and works surprisingly well.

 Dedicated language learning apps